Sferratore/BookCatalogue/README.md

+# Important Info
+* The exercises are created and executed on VSCode.
+All the following info is pertinent to VSCode IDE.

 # JavaTraining
 Following will be added important information on the exercises contained in the repository.

 ## MyFirstJakartaWebApp
 The important steps in creating your first Jakarta Web App are the following (not in order).